-Mode 0 (Shift Register with Baud Rate Fixed at fCORE/12)
+Mode 0 (Shift Register with Baud Rate Fixed at $f{CORE}/12$)

-Mode 0 is selected when the SM0 and SM1 bits in the serial communications control register SFR (SCON, Address 0x98) are cleared.
+Mode 0 is selected when the SM0 and SM1 bits in the serial communications control SFR (SCON, Address 0x98[7:6]) are cleared.
 In this shift register mode, serial data enters and exits through the RxD pin.
-TxD outputs the shift clock.
-The baud rate is fixed at $f{CORE}/12$ .
+The TxD pin outputs the shift clock.
+The baud rate is fixed at fcore/12.
 Eight data bits are transmitted or received.

 Transmission is initiated by any instruction that writes to the serial port buffer SFR (SBUF, Address 0x99).
-The data is shifted out of the RxD line.
+The data is shifted out of the Pin RxD line.
 The eight bits are transmitted with the least significant bit (LSB) first.

-Reception is initiated when the serial port receive enable bit (REN, Bit 4) is 1 and the serial port receive interrupt bit (RI, Bit 0) is 0.
-When RI is cleared, the data is clocked into the RxD line, and the clock pulses are output from the TxD line as shown in Figure 104.
+Reception is initiated when the serial port receive enable bit, REN (SCON[4]), is 1, and the serial port receive interrupt bit, RI (SCON[0]), is 0.
+When RI is cleared, the data is clocked into the Pin RxD line, and the clock pulses are output from the Pin TxD line as shown in Figure 105.